drj11/pypng/man/ca.rst

 those PNG formats with an alpha channel, otherwise a compatible PGM or PPM file is created.

-Netpbm's support for PAM to PNG conversion is more limited that PyPNG's.
+Netpbm's support for PAM to PNG conversion is more limited than PyPNG's.
-Netpbm will only convert a source PAM that has 4 channels (so it does not create greyscale--alpha PNG files from ``GRAYSCALE_ALPHA`` PAM files).
+Netpbm will only convert a source PAM that has 4 channels (for example it does not create greyscale--alpha PNG files from ``GRAYSCALE_ALPHA`` PAM files).
 Netpbm's usual tool for create PNG files, ``pnmtopng``, requires an alpha channel to be specified in a separate file.